M2 Bradley: Production history

 The M2, which was named after World War II General Omar Bradley, carries a crew of three and a six-man dismountable infantry squad.

 The vehicle entered service with the U.S. Army in 1981, and 4,641 M2 variants have been produced since.

 Even after the troubled development history of the Bradley, additional problems occurred after production started, as later detailed by Air Force Colonel James G. Burton, who took part in the design and fielding process.
 Burton advocated the use of comprehensive live fire tests against fully loaded military vehicles to check for survivability.
 The Army and Navy agreed and established the Joint Live Fire testing program in 1984.
 When testing the Bradley, disagreements occurred between Burton and the Ballistic Research Laboratory (BRL) at Aberdeen Proving Grounds, which preferred smaller, more controlled, "building block" tests that could be used to improve the databases used to model vehicle survivability, as opposed to full up tests with random shots, which reduce the possibility of bias but produced little useful statistical data.

-Burton insisted on a series of “overmatch" tests in which weapon systems would be fired at the Bradley that were known to be able to easily penetrate its armor.
+Burton insisted on a series of "overmatch" tests in which weapon systems would be fired at the Bradley that were known to be able to easily penetrate its armor.
 Burton saw attempts to avoid such tests as dishonest, while the BRL saw them as wasteful as they already knew the vehicle would fail.
-The disagreements became so contentious that a Congressional inquiry was set up.
+The disagreements became so contentious that a congressional inquiry was set up.
 As a result of the tests, additional improvements to vehicle survivability were added.

-As of May 2000, 4,641 M2s had been produced for the U.S. Army.
+By May 2000, 4,641 M2s had been produced for the U.S. Army.

-Saudi Arabia stated an interest in acquiring the Bradley in 1989 and began importing the vehicle in 1990.
+Saudi Arabia stated an interest in acquiring the Bradley in 1989, and began importing the vehicle in 1990.
 Bradley production concluded in 1995.
 A total of 6,785 M2/M3 Bradleys were produced, including 400 for Saudi Arabia.